karan1525/Expensify/README.md

 # Expensify

-## Ever feel like, "Where did my money go?"" <br /> Let us track it for you!
+## Ever feel like, "Where did my money go?" <br /> Let us track it for you!

 #### Tech Stack?
 ##### Firebase, NodeJS, ReactJS/Redux, NodeJS